We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-While these programs often come with a cost, they may be the best choice to keep you engaged and focused on an exercise and diet program.
+While these programs often come with a cost, they are another choice that may keep you engaged and focused on an exercise and diet program.

-WW (Weight Watchers), for example, is one of the most popular weight-loss programs in the world.
+WW (formerly Weight Watchers), for example, is one of the most popular weight loss programs in the world.
 Its success is at least partially owed to its use of social support.

 Every membership level — including a basic membership — provides 24/7 online chat support and access to their digital community.
 You can also access group meetings or receive one-on-one support from a coach for an additional cost.

 Another commercial program that has shown success in long-term studies is Jenny Craig, according to a 2015 research review.
 Along with a meal delivery program, Jenny Craig offers community-based support in the form of online forums and member blogs.

 If your doctor suggests bariatric surgery, your entire life approach will likely change following it.
 You’ll have to stick to a strict diet and adjust to life with your new appearance.
 It’s important to be able to talk with others who are going through the same changes as you.

 Ask your bariatric surgery center for a referral to a bariatric surgery group or try searching on Facebook or Meetup.com for a bariatric surgery group nearby.